fmuwanguzi/weather-app/README.md

 ## In the future

-#### I would like to addan additional API which would alert the user of weather warnings as well as weather predictions for at least the next 3 days.
+#### I would like to add an additional API which would alert the user of weather warnings as well as weather predictions for at least the next 3 days.

 #### I would also like to incorporate moments into my appliction so when you open it you can see current date and time down the seconds.